Logistics Management: Sensitivity Analysis for Modal Choice

 The Interplay of Variables in Supply Chain Management

-In supply chain management (SCM management), decisions are rarely made in isolation.
-Changes in one variable can ripple through the entire chain, affecting everything from procurement to customer satisfaction.
+In supply chain management (SCM), decisions are rarely made in isolation.
+Changes in one variable can create a ripple effect throughout the entire chain, impacting everything from procurement to customer satisfaction.
+Let's consider an example to illustrate this interplay.

 1- Freight Cost: Air freight is more expensive than sea freight.